stlehmann/pdftools/README.md

 pdftools
 ========
-* **Version** 1.0.3
+* **Version** 1.0.4
 * **Copyright (c)** 2015 Stefan Lehmann
 * **License:** MIT
-* **Description:** This is a small collection of convenience python scripts for fast pdf manipulation via commandline.
+* **Description:** This is a collection of convenience python scripts for fast and painless pdf manipulation via commandline.
+It is based on the PyPdf2 package.

 ## Features

-* insert pages
+* add, insert, remove and rotate pages
 * split PDF files in multiple documents
-* merge PDF files into one document
+* merge or zip PDF files into one document
-* rotate PDF files
-* zip PDF files in one document

 ## Usage